-When a manufacturer fails to adequately investigate their product or fails to report adverse events or side effects, it is impossible to determine whether the benefits of the drug outweigh the risks, thereby placing consumers at risk of injury.
+When a manufacturer fails to investigate their product adequately or report adverse events or side effects, it is impossible to determine whether the drug’s benefits outweigh the risks, thereby placing consumers at risk of injury.

-- Invokana and Invokamet
+- Tylenol and autism